Pyprohly/reddit-api-doc-notes/docs/api-reference/direct_message.rst

    self sub > user
    self > sub

-Note that subreddits cannot private message subreddits.
+Note that subreddits cannot direct message subreddits.

 Other than checking the name of `author` and `dest` there's little information that provides an indication of whether a message is incoming or outgoing, except if the message is an outgoing message to a subreddit.